Geometry of Banach spaces: a new route towards Position Based Cryptography: Cheating strategies for

+In this section we describe in detail the action of cheaters in our PV protocol $G_{Rad}$.
+Recall that in 1-D PV, we consider a privileged point $x$ and a couple of verifiers, $V_L$, $V_R$, at locations $ x \pm \delta$.
+See Section \ref{Sec4_2}, page 7, for the definition of $G_{Rad}$.
+In the dishonest scenario two cheaters, Alice and Bob, hold locations $x \pm \delta'$ for some $0 < \delta' < \delta$.
+The strategy of Alice and Bob is restricted to the \emph{s2w} scenario already described in Figure \ref{s2wStrategies}.

-The main object of study in this work is the value of this game in the $s2w$ scenario, denoted by $\omega_{s2w} (G_{Rad})$.
-A strategy in this scenario is determined by -- cf. Figure \ref{s2wStrategies} and Definition \ref{Def:MROQG}: \begin{itemize} \item a shared entangled state $ \varphi \in \mathcal{D}(\HH_{E_a} \otimes \HH_{E_b} ) $ that we assume here to be pure\footnote{ It can be easily checked that, by convexity, the value achieved in $G_{Rad}$ by strategies using mixed states is always upper bounded by the value when using pure states.
-Since the quantity we are interested in is the optimal value of the game, restricting ourselves to strategies using pure states would be enough. }.
-From now on we use interchangeably the notations $\varphi$ or $|\varphi\xa \varphi|$ to refer to that state; \item a family -- indexed on $\ve$ -- of tuples of four ``local'' channels:
+A strategy in this scenario is determined by -- cf. Figure \ref{s2wStrategies}: \begin{itemize} \item a shared entangled state $ \varphi \in \mathcal{D}(\HH_{E_a} \otimes \HH_{E_b} ) $ that we assume here to be pure\footnote{ It can be easily checked that, by convexity, the success probability achieved in $G_{Rad}$ by strategies using mixed states is always upper bounded by the success probability when using pure states.
+Since the quantity we are interested in is the optimal cheating probability, restricting ourselves to strategies using pure states would be enough. }.
+From now on we use interchangeably the notations $\varphi$ or $|\varphi\xa \varphi|$ to refer to that state; \item a family of tuples of four ``local'' channels: for each $\ve \in \calQ_{n^2}$,